pl-incode/mr-coffee-contact-form-YoannaPo/README.md

 ## Room for Improvement
-You can add BEM here - for the remaining page content, simplifying the form validation record (breakdown into several smaller functions).
+You can add BEM - for the remaining page content, simplifying the form validation record (breakdown into several smaller functions).